This is article #47 out of 50 in The Startup Marketing Playbook.

 Opportunity and customer activity syncing to CRM

 Finally, any marketing activity that happens once a contact has become an Opportunity or Customer may be relevant for sales.
 You need to make that data easily accessible for them in their home-base, the CRM.
-Each time one of those contacts downloads a piece of content or opens a marketing email, a new activity record should be created in the CRM.
+Each time a contact downloads a piece of content or opens a marketing email, a new activity record should be created in the CRM.

 Note: there are some all-in-one CRM and marketing automation systems, such as Hubspot.
 In this case, the integration is effortless.
-If you are using a different system like Salesforce, the integration requires a bit more configuration, but often has clear documentation from heavy use.
+If you are using a different system such as Salesforce, the integration requires a bit more configuration, but often has clear documentation from heavy use.